todokku/quickmedia/README.md

 For manga, view the next chapter when reaching the end of a chapter.
 Make network requests asynchronous to not freeze gui when navigating.
 Also have loading animation.
 Retain search text when navigating back.
+Disable ytdl_hook subtitles.
+If a video has subtitles for many languages, then it will stall video playback for several seconds until all subtitles have been downloaded and loaded.